Skip to main content

 1. Cumulative College GPA.
 If a student has not taken previous college courses, the high school GPA will be used.
 3.1 to 4.0 = 10 points; 2.1 to 3.0 = 5 points.

 3. Patient Care Certification: Three points may be awarded for current certification in a health occupation that requires direct contact with patients, such as Certified Nursing Assistant (CNA), Licensed Basic or Advanced EMT, Certified Dental Assistant, Certified Veterinary Technician, Certified Phlebotomist, or Certified Surgical Technologist.
-Proof (Copy of the certificate of completion) must be included with the application in order to receive points.
+Proof (copy of the certificate of completion) must be included with the application in order to receive points.

 Note: Students desiring to obtain BLS CPR certification at Coastal may enroll in EMS 100 during the first semester of the Medical Assisting Technology Program.
+American Heart Association BLS CPR may be obtained through an alternate training agency, if preferred.

 This is a career program designed for students to go directly into the labor market upon completion.
 Although some of the courses in this program will transfer to four-year institutions, this program is not designed to be a transfer program of study; therefore, it is not subject to the terms and conditions of Alabama Transfers state transfer and articulation reporting system.

-ACCREDITATION: The Medical Assistant Technology program at Coastal Alabama Community College has a site visit scheduled for pursuing initial accreditation by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Medical Assisting Education Review Board (MAERB).
+The Medical Assistant Technology program at Coastal Alabama Community College has a site visit scheduled for pursuing initial accreditation by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Medical Assisting Education Review Board (MAERB).
 This step in the process is neither a status of accreditation nor a guarantee that accreditation will be granted.

-9355 113th Street North, #7709
+9355 113th St N, #7709

 Seminole, FL 33775